 This is part of the reason the Food and Drug Administration is slow to approve drugs and therapies.

 FDA approval is not a limiting factor for doctors.
 Physicians do have the authority to make decisions, such as prescribing drugs for “off-label” use, based on medical expertise and evidence.
-Dr. Crawford is a board-certified orthopedic surgeon who has been studying arthritis treatments for more than 25 years.
+Dr. Crawford, a Beaumont doctor, is a board-certified orthopedic surgeon who has been studying arthritis treatments for more than 25 years.
 His research shows that this is a safe, effective and promising treatment.

-Dr. Crawford and the Native Stem Cell Centers staff will address any of your concerns.
+Dr. Crawford and the Native Stem Cell Clinics staff will address any of your concerns.

 FDA Approval Of Stem Cell (BMAC) Injection Therapy